 As the largest organ in our body, our skin deserves our attention.
 Warmer spring temperatures means that we’ll be shedding some of our heavy winter clothes, which means you may be thinking more about your skin!
 Too often, we try to fix our skin from the outside in rather than the inside out.
 Your diet can play a huge role in the appearance and health of your skin.
-If you find that you are still unsure about how to take care of your skin, then you can always ask for help from a professional like Dr. Jay Geller.
-However, if you are interested in learning some tips now then keep on reading.
 The following are 7 best nutrients for healthy, glowing skin and how to incorporate more into your diet.

 - Vitamin A: Vitamin A has been used for years as a topical treatment for treating sun damage and acne.
 Although the majority of research has focused on the topical use of vitamin A, a diet with an adequate amount of the vitamin can also be beneficial.
 Vitamin A acts as a switch, which promotes the maturation of new skin cells.
 Two different forms of Vitamin A are found in foods: retinol and beta-carotene.
 Make sure to include zinc in your diet as well since this mineral is needed to help transport vitamin A in the blood and convert it to retinal in the eye to prevent night blindness.